-Source of data: Urząd Komisji Nadzoru Finansowego (The Polish Financial Supervision Authority), Informacja o stanie rynku emerytalnego w Polsce na koniec 2021 r.
-(Information on the state of the pension market in Poland at the end of 2021).
+Source of data: Urząd Komisji Nadzoru Finansowego (The Polish Financial Supervision Authority), Informacja o stanie rynku emerytalnego w Polsce na koniec 2022 r.
+(Information on the state of the pension market in Poland at the end of 2022).

-Individual Pension Security Account indywidualne konto zabezpieczenia emerytalnego, IKZE)
+Individual Pension Security Account (Indywidualne Konto Zabezpieczenia Emerytalnego, IKZE)

-At the end of 2021, Individual Pension Security Accounts were maintained by:
+At the end of 2022, Individual Pension Security Accounts were maintained by:

 - 9 insurance companies,

-- 21 investment fund companies,
+- 22 investment fund companies,

-- 6 brokerage houses,
+- 7 brokerage houses,

 - 3 banks,

 - 7 general pension societies.

-A total of 46 financial institutions included them in their offer.
+A total of 48 financial institutions included them in their offer.

 The right to pay contributions to IKZE is exercised by an individual who is over 16 years of age.
-He/she may pay contributions to a pension account only in the calendar year in which he/she receives income under an employment contract and in the amount that does not exceed such income.
+He or she may pay contributions to a pension account only in the calendar year in which he or she receives income under an employment contract and in the amount that does not exceed such income.

-A person saving in IKZE may deduct payments to this account from his/her taxable income.
+A person saving in IKZE may deduct payments to this account from his or her taxable income.
 One person may have one IKZE.

-At the end of 2021, IKZE was held by 457 thousand people.
-The total value of IKZE accounts amounted to PLN 5.9 billion.
+At the end of 2022, IKZE was held by 475.5 thousand people.
+The total value of IKZE accounts amounted to PLN 6.6 billion.

 There is an annual limit for contributions paid to IKZE, which is an equivalent of 1.2 times the amount of the projected average monthly wage/salary in the national economy for a given year, specified in the Budget Law or the Provisional Budget Law.
-In 2021, this limit was PLN 6,310.80, and in 2022 - PLN 7,106.40.
+In 2022, this limit was PLN 7106.40, and in 2023 - PLN 8,322.

 For the withdrawal of funds from IKZE at the age of 65, a lump-sum tax of 10% of income must be paid.
-This taxation also applies to distributions from the IKZE to the beneficiary in the event of the death of the saver.
+This tax also applies to withdrawals from IKZE to the beneficiary in the event of the saver's death.

-Source of data: Urząd Komisji Nadzoru Finansowego (The Polish Financial Supervision Authority), Informacja o stanie rynku emerytalnego w Polsce na koniec 2021 r.
-(Information on the state of the pension market in Poland at the end of 2021).
+Source of data: Urząd Komisji Nadzoru Finansowego (The Polish Financial Supervision Authority), Informacja o stanie rynku emerytalnego w Polsce na koniec 2022 r.
+(Information on the state of the pension market in Poland at the end of 2022).

-Employee Capital Plans (pracownicze plany kapitałowe, PPKs)
+Employee Capital Plans (Pracownicze Plany Kapitałowe, PPKs)

 The Employee Capital Plans are regulated by the Act of 4 October 2018 on employee capital plans.
 From 1 January 2021, PPKs automatically cover all employees between 18 and 54 years of age, for whom the employer pays pension contributions.
-The plan does not cover self-employed persons, uniformed services employees and farmers.
+The programme does not cover self-employed persons, uniformed services employees and farmers.
 Employees between 55 and 69 years of age may participate in the PPKs on the basis of a declaration of intent.

 The Employee Capital Plans constitute a compulsory package of employee benefits.
 The employer is obliged to select an institution running a PPK and to create a PPK for its employees.
 Under the PPK, the employee and the employer pay a basic (compulsory) and an additional (voluntary) contribution to the employee's account.
 Moreover, a PPK participant may receive a special surcharge financed from the Labour Fund.